vedansh19jaiswal/vedansh19jaiswal/README.md

 Here are some ideas to get you started:
 -->
- 🔭 I’m currently working on machine learning project for creating chatbot 🌱 I’m currently learning git hub
+ 🔭 I’m currently working on data science and machine learning project for incresing accuracy of weather prediction of data provides by WIDS DATATHON
+🌱 I’m currently exploring my field
- 👯 I’m looking to collaborate on gfg
+ 👯 I’m looking to collaborate on gfg and Intel
- 🤔 I’m looking for help with gfg
+ 🤔 I’m looking for help with gfg and Intel
-💬 Ask me about everything
+💬 Ask me about anything
 📫 How to reach me: mail me vedanshdnr@gmail.com 😄 Pronouns: ved or vedansh ⚡ Fun fact: ...